MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - If Exit Re Entry date is expired and muqeem is expired, then that request is moved to **Visa Expired** stage.

-- If iqama expiry date is less then 10 days, the request will move to **Iqama Approval cancellation** stage,
+- If Iqama expiry date is less then 10 days, the request will move to **Iqama Approval cancellation** stage,

 - Then User will register "Left Not Return" in muqeem then move to the **Iqma Expiry** date.